Proverbs 14:34 NKJV

 This has nothing to do with eternal security.
 This has nothing to do with His infinite love and willingness to show mercy.
 But God will not violate our sovereignty!
-We have free will.
+We have free will; we have the right to choose!
 He will not force us to love and serve Him.
 If the Holy Spirit is constantly being grieved, rejected, and quenched, He will go elsewhere.
 Simply put, at a certain point in time judgment must come; God must judge sin.

 Consider these examples:

 "Seek the Lord while He may be found, call upon Him while He is near."